D-Robotics/line_follower/README.md

 ![](./imgs/framework.png)

 The entire system is shown in the above figure.
-The Horizon RDK obtains environmental data in front of the robot through the camera.
+The RDK obtains environmental data in front of the robot through the camera.
 The image data is inferred by a pre-trained CNN model to obtain the coordinates of the guiding line.
 Then, based on certain control strategies, the robot's motion is calculated, and the motion control commands are sent to the robot via UART to achieve closed-loop control of the entire system.

 The PC is used for data annotation and training.
-In order to improve efficiency, the image data is sent to the PC via Ethernet for annotation using the Horizon RDK.
+In order to improve efficiency, the image data is sent to the PC via Ethernet for annotation using the RDK.

 ![](./imgs/roadmap.png)